harrymkt/nvgt-msgpack/README.md

 ##### Notes
 1. This get method is used for both the str and bin types, as the function of these methods is based on the NVGT types they return.
 The value's type property will determine whether this should be treated as a text or binary string.
 2. The **allow_int_source** parameter determines whether integer types will be coerced to floating point types (true) or whether attempting to do so will throw the type mismatch exception (false).
 Especially in the case of getting to **float**, loss of precision concerns apply!
 3. All of these methods will function so long as the value is of type **MPT_INT**, automatic coercion is internally performed.
 This means that bits are copied directly and truncated or sign-extended as needed.
 In particular, this means that you are allowed to get an unsigned type to a signed type and vice versa, which can have undesireable behavior if done wrong!
 It is safe to get a signed or unsigned type to a larger signed type, and it is always safe to get a smaller type to a larger type if they are both the same signedness.
 Doing anything else runs the risk of producing unexpected values as a result of two's complement.
-If you are uncertain exactly what type the value was stored as and thus what conversions are safe, check the value's format property, which tells you exactly what binary representation the value uses.
+If you are uncertain exactly what type the value was stored as and thus what conversions are safe, check the value's format property, which tells you exactly what binary representation the value uses, or check the signed property to determine its signedness alone if you intend to use a 64-bit return type.
 4. Any mutation performed on the resulting handle may propagate back to the value object it came from, including if this object is stored inside some container.
 As mentioned above, this may cause the format property in particular to change.

 ### Properties